 Reports from California on the status of overwintering populations of monarchs are concerning.
 For over a decade, each Thanksgiving, citizen scientists have visited overwintering sites along the California coast to conduct annual counts of overwintering butterflies.
-These observations have revealed nearly a 90 percent population decline across most sites and some sites have fared significantly worse.
+These observations have revealed a 50 percent population decline from the long-term average.
+At some sites, the decline appears to be more severe.
 For example, at Natural Bridges State Beach near Santa Cruz, the number of butterflies gathering each winter dropped from an estimated 120,000 in 1997 to just 1,300 in 2009.
 With support from the Monarch Joint Venture, Xerces is working toward the protection and management of monarch overwintering sites in California by:

 Milkweed Population Survey

 The Xerces Society, with support from the Monarch Joint Venture, has prepared a short web-based survey to gather information about the location of milkweed stands in the western states that potentially serve as important monarch breeding areas.
 If you know where milkweed grows, we’d appreciate you completing the survey.

 You can also help by planting native milkweeds, which support monarch butterflies, native bees, honey bees, and other beneficial insects.
 Find sources of local, native milkweed seed in your state using our Milkweed Seed Finder.